jcjohnson/simple-amt/README.md

 **WARNING**: Your AWS keys provide full access to your AWS account, so be careful about where you store your config.json file!

 ### Launch some HITs
 We've included a sample HIT that asks workers to write sentences to describe images.
-To launch couple of these HITs on the AMT sandbox, run the following:
+To launch a couple of these HITs on the AMT sandbox, run the following:
 ```
 python launch_hits.py \
   --html_template=image_sentence.html \